AguaClara/aide/reports/AIDE_Summer2018report.md

 ### AIDE Template Organization of components in Fusion 360

+Here is a flowchart describing the flow of water through a water treatment plant's components:

 ![](waterplantflowchart.png)

-We referenced (but is not identical) to the flowchart for the organization.
-The folders are created in a hierarchical order.
-There are four main folders that are main assemblies in the water plant.
-Within each main folder, they all have a finalized components folder and sub-assembly folders are created for subassemblies with the main assembly.
+We based the file organization structure off of this flow chart.
+The folders are organized hierarchically.
+There are four main folders that represent the main assemblies in the water plant.
+Within each main folder, there is a finalized components folder and sub-assembly folders are created for sub-assemblies with the main assembly.
+In general, these sub-assembly folders contain unfinished components that aren't ready to be put into the finalized components folder.

-I feel like this doesn’t make any sense fuck----Good but we might need to take this out-- just a thought

 <p>
   <ul>